 - hormonal imbalances, such as estrogen dominance

-- Lupus is an autoimmune disorder that causes varied symptoms, including fatigue, swelling, joint pain, headaches, nerve damage and skin rashes.
+- Lupus symptoms can vary, including fatigue, swelling, joint pain, headaches, nerve damage and skin rashes.

-- Lupus doesn’t have one single cause but is triggered by a combination of factors, including genetic inheritance, inflammation, a poor diet, poor gut health, toxicity and stressful life episodes.
+- Lupus is an autoimmmune disease that doesn’t have one single cause but is triggered by a combination of factors, including genetic inheritance, inflammation, a poor diet, poor gut health, toxicity and stressful life episodes.

 - Natural treatments for lupus include eating an anti-inflammatory diet, resolving nutrient deficiencies and allergies, controlling stress, exercising, and protecting the skin from too much sun exposure.